jbruce12000/kiln-controller/docs/watcher.md

 ### Watcher

 watcher.py is a watchdog for your kiln.
 It is a stand-alone python script that, every few seconds, verifies the kiln-controller.py process is running, and within a certain acceptable temperature range.
 By default it checks every 10s and after six failed checks, it sends a message to a slack channel.
+It will send a message every 60s until the problem[s] are solved.
 It can run on any network, but needs to be able to access the kiln and slack.

 Here are the configuration items to potentially set in that script: